Men lag women in coronavirus vaccinations, especially in Black communities

 Many veterans don’t trust vaccines.
 For a VA crew in the rural West, that means changing minds, one by one.

-Mike Brown, a Hyattsville barber who works with Thomas to promote men’s health, estimated that about 40 percent of his clients do not want to get vaccinated, and many baseless vaccine theories that he tries to debunk.
+Mike Brown, a Hyattsville, Md., barber who works with Thomas to promote men’s health, estimated that about 40 percent of his clients do not want to get vaccinated, and many baseless vaccine theories that he tries to debunk.
 Brown, who works in a Zip code with one of the highest coronavirus case rates in the state, started promoting men’s health a decade ago, after his father died of colorectal cancer that Brown believes could have been prevented with a healthier lifestyle.

 He frames the decision to get vaccinated as a matter of personal responsibility.
 “If the coronavirus vaccination is Plan A, then what is your Plan B to stop this from ravaging our communities?” he asks the men who sit in his chair.
 “They can’t answer that question.”